limjinda/JindaBlog/README.md

 CREDITs
 =========
-- JindaBlog use BOON font
+- JindaBlog use Roboto font
 - layout with UIKit
 - nice pattern from Subtlepatterns